 Looking to volunteer with us?
 We have volunteers from across the state and opportunities to volunteer on site or at a distance.
 Fill out our get involved survey and we will be in touch about upcoming volunteer opportunities.

 Looking to take on a leadership role?
-We are in search of a dedicated community member to serve as a Volunteer Coordinator and plan on expanding our leadership to have both a lending library coordinator and archives coordinator by summer or early fall 2021.
+We are in search of a dedicated community members to serve as a Volunteer Coordinator or Social Media Coordinator by early 2022.
 Contact us through our get involved survey if any of these positions interest you!